 This is the diary of our CSA share this year.
 The cost of our full share is $545 for 22 weeks (this CSA offers a winter share) which will bring us to the last week in October, and works out to $24.75 per week.
-Western New York weather is such that June is lightest CSA month.
+Western New York weather is such that June is the lightest CSA month.
 September and October will be more than abundant!
-Usually I feel I don’t get my money’s worth the first few weeks (which will be predominantly lettuces), but the fall bags more than make up for that.
+Usually, I feel I don’t get my money’s worth the first few weeks (which will be predominantly lettuces), but the fall bags more than makeup for that.

 I was surprised when we got the email reminder that the first week of CSA was already upon us!
 April’s weather was above average in temperature, so that probably helped, although May has been up and down in temperatures, above average, below average, above… it has been a roller coaster.
 But, it is nevertheless June next week, and so the CSA begins!